Prenuptial/Postnuptial Agreements Lawyer Los Angeles

 Under California law, the future spouse must be given at least seven days to consult a lawyer, before signing a prenuptial agreement.
 The spouses must provide each other with “fair, reasonable, and full” disclosure of their respective obligations and property, unless they waive the right to such information in writing.
 If a wife has no legal representation at signing, she must also be given appropriate explanation as to the contents of the prenup.

 A prenuptial agreement might produce some unexpected effects.
-There are those who believer that the requirement to bare it all and discuss the couple’s finances in full before the marriage forces honesty about things, which if undisclosed initially, might lead to a divorce down the road.
+There are those who believe that the requirement to bare it all and discuss the couple’s finances in full before the marriage forces honesty about things, which if undisclosed initially, might lead to a divorce down the road.
 As some financial liabilities cannot be effectively limited by a prenuptial agreement, the discussion about such debts induced by the required disclosures can prevent some headaches down the road.

 There are also lawyers who find prenups “corrosive” with respect to a first marriage.
 This comment was made in the context of a debate over the high-profile Petrakis divorce, when a prenup was invalidated, due to involuntariness and fraud.
 In the same debate, one view proposed that “every married couple already has a prenup whether they want one or not.
 The laws covering marriage and divorce in every state are nothing more and nothing less than premarital agreements.”